-With move to rebuild Edge atop Google's Chromium, Microsoft raises white flag in browser war
+With Google Chromium move, Microsoft raises white flag in browser war

 Microsoft's move will do more than that.

 By replacing Edge's rendering engine - named "EdgeHTML" - with Blink, Microsoft's one remaining browser will be able to access the library of Chrome extensions.
-That will be welcome to Edge diehards, because the browser's meager library of add-ons has been a serious point of pain.
+That will be welcome to Edge diehards, because the browser's meagre library of add-ons has been a serious point of pain.

 Joining Chromium and putting Blink inside Edge will also allow Microsoft to again offer a cross-Windows and cross-platform browser.

 "Microsoft Edge will now be delivered and updated for all supported versions of Windows and on a more frequent cadence," Belfiore said.
 "We also expect this work to enable us to bring Microsoft Edge to other platforms like macOS."

+Microsoft's timeline for shifting from EdgeHTML to Blink was vague; the company said it would work on the change "over the next year or so" and that a preview would be available in early 2109.

+How that timetable, and a Chromium-based Edge, would help Windows 7 users is unclear, since the OS is currently set to exit public support in only 13 months: mid-January 2020.

 Windows 8.1, the other now-supported OS, is a non-factor: Only about 6% of all Windows PCs rely on the edition.

 Detaching Edge from Windows 10 will have another benefit for users, as it will result in new updates, courtesy of Chromium, every six to eight weeks, rather than the twice-annual tempo Edge now follows.

 As each new version of Chromium is completed - and Chrome comes out with an update - Microsoft will presumably roll that code into its own Edge, as Opera Software now does for Opera, and launch a refresh.

 Google plans eight Chrome updates in 2019, the same number as launched this year.
 If Edge relied on Chromium now, it would be upgraded in the coming year four times as often as in 2018.